Quarterly taxes due April 15 We'll calculate what you owe and remind you before every deadline.Calculate now →

 Does SurePayroll file my taxes for me?

 Yes.
 SurePayroll is a full-service provider—they calculate, file, and deposit your federal and state employment taxes on your behalf.
-They also prepare your W-2 and Schedule H. If they make a mistake, their no-penalty guarantee means they cover any resulting fines.
+They also prepare your W-2 and Schedule H. That said, as the employer of record, you're ultimately responsible for ensuring filings are submitted.
+It's worth periodically checking your IRS and state accounts to confirm payments were received.

 Is SurePayroll good for nanny payroll?

 SurePayroll works for nanny payroll, but it was designed for small businesses, not household employers.
 You'll encounter business-oriented terminology, features you don't need, and no household-specific guidance.
+Some families have also reported issues with filings not being completed and difficulty reaching support when things go wrong.
 For a dedicated nanny payroll experience, consider NannyKeeper (self-service, $10/mo), Poppins (full-service, $49/mo), or GTM (full-service, $70/mo).

 What's the cheapest nanny payroll service?

-NannyKeeper starts at $10/month with no year-end fees ($120/year).
+NannyKeeper starts at $10/month with no year-end fees ($100/year on annual billing).
 SurePayroll is the cheapest full-service option at $39/month (~$523/year including year-end fees).
 Free payment tracking is available with NannyKeeper's free forever tier—no credit card required.

 Sources & Verification